-- The group should develop guidance and best practise on how successful transition should happen at country level.
-What are some of the barriers and enabling factors for the focus to be on the system as a whole and sustaining coverage of priority interventions? - Share country lessons and develop guidance and good practise on social contracting. - Facilitate better support to countries in improving planning for transition, at the national level, as countries are in some cases falling off a cliff, and preparation is often not sufficient.
-There are also opportunities to develop principles of more harmonized way of working at country level as multiple assessments are ongoing.
-There is also need to provide stronger focus on what happens after assessments, best practises on strengthening institutional capacity. - This group should help look at thresholds and graduation policies - Share available work on experiences of integrating previously ODA supported areas e.g. immunization and TB into BBP incentives and disincentives and understanding the needed sequence of steps to strengthen institutional capacity. - The group should help link countries together for peer to peer learning on transit on from external finance and the interface of this and moving forward towards UHC. - The group may have a role in highlighting gaps in health system support and help effort to streamline this.
+- Develop guidance and best practice on how successful transition should happen at country level.
+What are the barriers and enabling factors for the focus to be on the system as a whole and sustaining coverage of priority interventions? - Share country lessons and develop guidance and good practice on social contracting; - Facilitate better support to countries for improving the planning for transition, at the national level, as countries are in some cases "falling off a cliff", and preparation is often not sufficient.
+There are also opportunities to develop principles for a more harmonized way of working at country level as multiple assessments are ongoing.
+A stronger focus is needed on what happens after assessments, and best practices on strengthening institutional capacity; - Help to look at thresholds and graduation policies; - Share available work on experiences of integrating areas previously supported by ODA, for example immunization and TB into BBP incentives and disincentives, and understanding the needed sequence of steps to strengthen institutional capacity; - Help link countries together for peer-to-peer learning on transit from external finance and the interface of this and moving forward towards UHC; and - Highlight gaps in health system support and help efforts to streamline this.